Building a RISC-V simulator in Rust - Part 1

 |

-uses generics the use of closures here shouldn’t cause a
+As execute_reg_reg_op uses generics the use of closures here shouldn’t cause a

 performance issue.
 The compiler can inline the implementation rather than